17 Home Remedies For Kidney Stone Pain And Prevention Tips

 Image: Shutterstock

 The intake of certain vitamins and minerals is also associated with a lower risk of kidney stones.
+Hence, having certain foods for a healthy kidney is essential as they include these vital vitamins and minerals.
 Vitamin B6, consumed daily, was found to lower the risk of kidney stones.
 Minerals like magnesium and calcium also reduce the risk of stone formation.

 Increasing your intake of foods like spinach, almonds, yogurt, milk, and cheese, which are rich in these nutrients, can help prevent kidney stones (5),(6),(7).